hhandoko/cassandra-migration/README.md

 Run `mvn test` to run the unit tests.

-Run `mvn package` to package the jars, then `mvn test -Dtest=com.builtamont.cassandra.migration.CassandraMigrationIT` to run the integration tests.
+Run `mvn verify` to run the integration tests.

-***NOTE:** The integration test might complain about some missing SIGAR binaries in OSX / macOS with Java 8, this can be safely ignored.
-If you wish, you can download the missing binaries and set `java.library.path` parameter to point to the containing folder (e.g. `mvn test -Dtest=com.builtamont.cassandra.migration.CassandraMigrationIT -Djava.library.path=lib` where `lib` is the `/lib` folder relative to the project root).*
+***NOTE:** The integration test might complain about some missing SIGAR binaries, this can be safely ignored.
+If you wish, you can download the missing binaries and set `java.library.path` parameter to point to the containing folder (e.g. `mvn verify -Djava.library.path=lib` where `lib` is the `/lib` folder relative to the project root).*

 ## Contributing